-In our second experiment, we consider the situation when the amount of information one can get is very limited.
+In our second experiment, we consider the situation when the amount of information is very limited.
 To this end, we only use 150 samples to run the experiment with a test rate of $0.5$.
 We have conducted the experiments on 1000 samples from 6 classes.
 For each image, we randomly make 90\% of the pixels unavailable.
-This proportion may seem to be too large.
-However, during our exploration, we noticed that the removal of features actually does not have a huge influence on the classification result.
+While this proportion appears large, we observed that the removal of features actually does not have a huge influence on the classification result.
 Even with half of the features removed, both methods can still achieve an average 0.9 F1 score in almost every class, which means that the situation is not really of high risk given the number of observations.
 When the risk is not high enough, there will be no significant difference between the risk-averse method and the risk-neutral one.

-According to Fig.\ref{fig:f1-remove}, we can notice that when the risk level is high, the risk-neutral method actually outperforms the risk-averse one.
-However, this does not necessarily mean that the risk-averse model does not work on such data.
-It may be simply suggesting that the model is too risk-averse under such a situation.
+According to Fig.\ref{fig:f1-remove}, we notice that when the parameter $\kappa$ has high value, the risk-neutral method actually outperforms the risk-averse one.
+This suggests that too high risk-aversion has a negative effect.
 We can indeed observe that when the risk level decreases to 0.35, then a part of the risk-averse model's CDF falls significantly beneath the baseline's CDF, even though the t-test is still showing that the risk-neutral method might be better.
-When $c=0.05$, the t-test gives the result with a $-5$ t-statistics and a $2.44\times 10^{-6}$ p-value, indicating that the risk-averse method is significantly better than the risk-neutral method concerning the average F1 score.
+When $\kappa=0.05$, the t-test gives the result with a $-5$ t-statistics and a $2.44\times 10^{-6}$ p-value, indicating that the risk-averse method is significantly better than the risk-neutral method concerning the average F1 score.

-Table.\ref{tab:risk-remove}, again shows that the risk-averse method significantly reduces the risk, especially on the out-of-sample test data.
+Table.\ref{tab:risk-remove}, again shows that the risk-averse method performs significantly better, especially on the out-of-sample test data.
 It is also interesting to see that, the risk of some of the classes is relatively larger than the rest, namely classes 3, 4, and 6.
 These classes correspond to numbers 2,3 and 5.
 This means that these digits are more difficult, in other words, more risky to classify.